-Voting is the right and responsibility of every citizen in America.
+Ensuring our communities are registered to vote to make their votes count and voices heard is a crucial part of building our political power.
 On Election Day, we formally express our opinions and tell elected leaders what is important to us.

 Who Can Vote?

 In order to vote, you must be a citizen of the U.S., 18 years of age or older as of the day of the election, a resident of Washington State and a registered voter.

 If you have not yet registered to vote, register by clicking one of our links available in a variety of langagues.

 You can vote by mailing in your ballot by election day.

 You will receive your ballot in the mail about three weeks before Election Day.